 If you are looking for easy chicken recipes, this dish is for you.
 It's an easy-to-make dinner with limited ingredients the whole family will love.

 Everyone will love it, especially as it comes with a boldly flavored creamy sauce seasoned with sweet Hungarian paprika, Dijon mustard, and fresh dill.
-This minimal effort sauce is what takes this recipe to the next level.
+This minimal effort sauce is what makes this recipe to the next level.

 This Chicken Paprika recipe is somewhat similar to the popular Hungarian dish called Chicken Paprikash or Paprikás Csirke, as the locals call it.
 They have almost the same ingredients; however, Chicken Paprikash is traditionally cooked with tomatoes and sour cream.
 Also, while this recipe uses chicken breast, classic Paprikash usually uses bone-in chicken thighs.